 Index: Make sure you start with an index on the first page.
 As you can see, I do not have a lot here yet, because I started my Bullet Journal.
 As you use this longer, you will note more and more subjects and page numbers.
 That is why it is also useful to number the pages.
 I do this myself at the bottom of the corner, just like in a book.

 - Keys: This is extremely useful.
-You can actually see this as a kind of legend.
-So you can create a different icon for different activities and you get a nice and clear overview.
+You can see this as a kind of legend.
+You can create a different icon for different activities and get a nice and clear overview.

 - A monthly overview: Here you can write a global overview of monthly events and activities.
 I myself have chosen not to do this very extensively, because I generally do not have many birthdays and other events on the schedule.
 At least not a month in advance.